Myjofe/Cell-Phone-Detector-Robot-In-Examination-Hall/README.md

 The use of this part is to detect a cell phone which is kept in inactive or airplane mode.
 There are lot of metal detector with different applications.
 You can search ametal detector online and choose one which will be easier and fulfil your needs.
 You can replace metal detector with another sensor which you see can be the best to detect a cell phone that is not in active mode.
 This is the metal detector circuit that I choose, it has high snsitivity and will provide you better results to detect a cell phone which is not in active mode.
 [DIY Metal Detector | Russian metal detector circuit | Pirate](https://www.youtube.com/watch?v=7QJrI-9CCIw&ab_channel=DHTProject)

+##**NOTE**
+In order to read the inputs from these detectors, you need to interface the detectors with the microcontroller as shown in the schematic circuit above by reading their outputs.